aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

 ## Operational Goals of Early Algebra

-   1. To expose the student to enough variety of examples and exercises, including those for which no or only inferior solutions exist prior to algebra study in JHS,  to counteract the growth of any misconceptions of algebra before it is too late.
+   1. To expose the student to enough variety of examples and exercises, including those for which no or only inferior solutions exist prior to algebra study,  to counteract the growth of any misconceptions of algebra before it is too late.

    2. To give the student a few intuitive concepts of arithmetic that can also serve as fallback for the more advanced concepts of arithmetic and algebra.